 The bridge pickup is a single-coil Fender Jazz Bass pickup.
 Again, a passive pickup that shows impressive dynamics for a beginner-level instrument.

-All in all, this is a well-rounded bass, though unsurprising given that Fender makes it.
+All in all, this is a well-rounded bass, though unsurprising given that ultimately it's Fender who oversee the making.
 I like the overall smooth polish, rounded edges, and, most importantly, the low string action.
 It’s not too low to cause string buzzing on the lower frets, but it’s low enough to be more forgiving on untrained fingers.

 The Sterling StingRay bass guitars are iconic not just in terms of sound but also in terms of design.
 Although the SingRay Ray4 is a value class bass, intended for beginners and intermediate players, it’s still one of the best in this price range.